Inria-Empenn/Anima-Public/docs/source/basic_processing.rst

 Shapes format conversion
 ------------------------

-**animaConvertShapes** allows you to convert shapes (fibers, surfaces, etc.) between file formats supported by Anima (vtk, vtp, fds, csv).
+**animaConvertShapes** allows you to convert shapes (fibers, surfaces, etc.) between file formats supported by Anima (vtk, vtp, fds, csv, trk).
+TRK is a simpler fiber track reader/writer than the one in Trackvis.
+We follow recommendations from `Tractometer <http://www.tractometer.org/ismrm_2015_challenge/tracts_file_specs>`_.
+When converting from a TRK file to any other format, the image used for tractography should be given as an input too using ``-r`` option.
+This input image should be in RAS format as mentioned in Tractometer.
+If this is not the case, you may use **animaConvertImage** to get the image in RAS format.

 *Example:* this converts a VTK ascii file to a VTP file.